The "sugar" coarse-grained DNA model: Model construction

-Let us notice that, in this approach, the obtained rigidities take into account not only the (valence, torsion and van-der-Waals) interactions between DNA atoms, together with DNA solvation.
+To derive the potentials for the CG bonds and angles (fig.\ref{valence-bonds-angles}), we used two methods.
+We estimated the rigidities of harmonic bonded potentials (CG bonds, CG angles, CG dihedral angles) by the simplest Boltzmann inversion method \cite{1998-Boltzmann-inversion} for all-atom MD trajectories of a B-form of dsDNA in water (AMBER, Parm99SB+bsc0 \cite{2000-Parm99,2006-AMBER-SB,2007-parmbsc0}) and an A-form of dsDNA in the mixture of ethanol and water (85:15) (AMBER, Parm99, we used the trajectory obtained by A. Noy et al \cite{2007-A-B-Noy-Orozco}).
+In this approach, the obtained rigidities take into account not only the (valence, torsion and van-der-Waals) interactions between the DNA atoms, together with the DNA solvation.
 In addition, these rigidities partly "include" several interactions which we plan to introduce separately: base stacking; electrostatic interactions between charges on DNA, and between charges on DNA and ions.
-Therefore, to verify the obtained rigidities and, in some cases, to evaluate the potentials which can not be derived in such a way (for example, in the case of the double-well potential for the bond C1'-P2), we used an another method (method of "relaxation").
+Therefore, to verify the obtained rigidities and, in some cases, to evaluate the CG potentials which can not be derived in such a way (for example, in the case of the double-well potential for the CG bond C1'-P(2)), we used an another method (method of "relaxation").

-Namely, to obtain the energy of interaction between two grains at a given distance, we took an all-atom fragment of one DNA strand (without charges, in vacuum) between the atoms corresponding to these grains, and located these atoms at the needed distance one from another.
-Then we minimized the energy of the system (in the framework of the AMBER force field) as a function of coordinates of all the rest atoms (and so we carried out the "relaxation" of the system).
-The obtained value of energy was regarded as the energy of interaction between the grains at this distance.
-Changing the distance between the grains, we got the dependence of the energy on the distance.
+Namely, to obtain the energy of interaction between two beads at a given distance, we took an all-atom fragment of one DNA strand (without charges, in vacuum) between the atoms corresponding to these beads, and located these atoms at the needed distance one from another.
+Then we minimized the energy of the system (in the framework of the AMBER force field Parm99SB+bsc0) as a function of coordinates of all the rest atoms (and so we carried out the "relaxation" of the system).
+The obtained value of energy was regarded as the energy of interaction between the beads at this distance.
+Changing the distance between the beads, we obtained the dependence of the energy on the distance.
 In this way one can evaluate potentials of "valence" bonds in a CG model.

-The details of the estimations of the mean values and rigidities for the bonds and angles of the CG model are collected in Appendix A (section \ref{AppendixA}).
-In the rest of this section, we shortly list the most important results.
+The details of the derivation of the potentials are collected in Appendix A in Supplemental Material \cite{SuppMat}.
+The description of the resulting force field is given in table \ref{constants-and-formulas}.